Who Speaks for the People? Far-Right Parties in Liberal Democracies

 Against this backdrop, we are very pleased to welcome Prof. Dr. Cas Mudde on Thursday, May 28, 2026, at 5:30 PM at the Schwarzkopf Foundation Young Europe.
 He is Professor at the University of Georgia and one of the world’s leading scholars on populism and the radical right.

 Together with you and Cas Mudde, we would like to discuss the following questions and more: What exactly is populism?
-How do right-wing populist movements in Europe and the United States differ, and what do they have in common?
-Can mainstream parties counter the rise of right-wing populist parties by adopting their issues?
-What role do social media play in the rise of populist movements?
+How do far-right and populist movements in Europe and the United States differ, and what do they have in common?
+Can mainstream parties counter the rise of far-right parties by adopting their issues?
+What role do social media play in the rise of far-right movements?
 Which democratic institutions are particularly at risk, and which counterstrategies have proven effective?
 What concrete actions can young people take?

 We would be very pleased to welcome you to the event and kindly ask you to register by May 27, 2026.
 The event will be held in English, questions can also be asked in German.